Mars

 Mars is the fourth planet from the Sun.
 It is also known as the "Red Planet", for its orange-red appearance.
 Mars is a desert-like rocky planet with a tenuous atmosphere that is primarily carbon dioxide (CO2).
 At the average surface level the atmospheric pressure is a few thousandths of Earth's, atmospheric temperature ranges from -153 to 20 C, and cosmic radiation is high.
 Mars retains some water, in the ground as well as thinly in the atmosphere, forming cirrus clouds, fog, frost, larger polar regions of permafrost and ice caps (with seasonal CO2 snow), but no bodies of liquid surface water.
 Its surface gravity is roughly a third of Earth's or double that of the Moon.
-It is about half the Earth in width, or twice the Moon, with a diameter of 6779 km, and has a surface area the size of all the dry land of Earth.
+Its mean diameter, 6779 km, is about half the Earth's, or twice the Moon's, and its surface area is around the size of all the dry land of Earth.

 Fine dust is prevalent across the surface and the atmosphere, being picked up and spread at the low Martian gravity even by the weak wind of the tenuous atmosphere.

-The terrain of Mars roughly follows a north-south divide, the Martian dichotomy, with the northern hemisphere mainly consisting of relatively flat, low lying plains, and the southern hemisphere of cratered highlands.
+The terrain of Mars roughly follows a north–south divide, the Martian dichotomy, with the northern hemisphere mainly consisting of relatively flat, low lying plains, and the southern hemisphere of cratered highlands.
 Geologically, the planet is fairly active with marsquakes trembling underneath the ground, but also hosts many enormous volcanoes that are extinct (the tallest is Olympus Mons, 21.9 km tall), as well as one of the largest canyons in the Solar System (Valles Marineris, 4000 km long).
 Mars has two natural satellites that are small and irregular in shape: Phobos and Deimos.
 With a significant axial tilt of 25 degrees, Mars experiences seasons, like Earth (which has an axial tilt of 23.5 degrees).
 A Martian solar year is equal to 1.88 Earth years (687 Earth days), a Martian solar day (sol) is equal to 24.6 hours.